fijshion/javascript-clients/packages/rbac/doc/classes/RoleApi.md

 **`Summary`**

-Patch a Role in the tenant
+Patch a role in the tenant

 **`Throws`**